unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 ##### Triggering a Trap

 Most traps are triggered when a creature goes somewhere or touches something that the trap’s creator wanted to protect.
 Common triggers include stepping on a pressure plate or a false section of floor, pulling a trip wire, turning a doorknob, and using the wrong key in a lock.
-Magic traps are often set to go off when a creature enters an area or touches an object.
-Some tek traps (such as the _glyph of warding_ spell) have more complicated trigger conditions, including a password that prevents the trap from activating.
+Tek traps are often set to go off when a creature enters an area or touches an object.
+Some tek traps (such as the _glyph of warding_ tek skill) have more complicated trigger conditions, including a password that prevents the trap from activating.

 ##### Detecting and Disabling a Trap